Getting car insurance in Michigan

 Personal injury protection

-Medical coverage options will be available ranging from no coverage to continuing unlimited coverage depending on the type of health coverage a person has, and what is best for their needs.
-Other limited non-medical coverage will continue for: work loss, necessary services, survivors loss and funeral expenses.
+Medical coverage options available range from no coverage to unlimited coverage.
+The options available for each person depend on the type of health coverage a person has, and what is best for their needs.
+Other non-medical coverage is available for work loss, necessary services, survivors’ loss and funeral expenses are still included in your auto policy, even if you choose no PIP medical coverage or limited PIP medical.

 All coverages are subject to the coverage limits stated in your policy.